A quick intro

 Even with a storage cost that would come down to 100 euros per kWh (today it is 300), 1 TWh of capacity costs more than 1000 billion euros.
 If we assume a lifetime of 10 years, it means a bill of 10.000 to 12.000 billion euros per century to ensure this storage.
 As a comparison basis, the real estate owned by the French households – something that also lasts for a century, or more – is worth 7000 billion euros “only”!

-In other words, if we include the security of supply, the “Rifkinian” dream of everyone having his autonomous solar panel and battery, while benefitting from the same standard of living than today, means investments that are out of reach.
+In other words, if we include the security of supply, the “Rifkinian” dream of everyone having his autonomous solar panel and battery, while benefiting from the same standard of living than today, means investments that are out of reach.
 Such a view corresponds to a world without limits, and is the “solution of the super rich”, and not at all the solution of the poor, suited to a physically – thus economically – constrained world!
 A centralized system is always much cheaper because it allows for a higher load factor, and less storage investments.
 This is the reason why it first developed all over the world.

 Let’s be optimistic!

-To test – a first time – the sensitivity of the result to the hypotheses, we will now assume that we are in the most favorable context possible for renewable energies (and symetrically nuclear has a very poor performance):
+To test – a first time – the sensitivity of the result to the hypotheses, we will now assume that we are in the most favorable context possible for renewable energies (and symmetrically nuclear has a very poor performance):

 - only half the production for PV has to be stored,